xxmmxx/CSMarkDesktop/README.md

 __Question:__ Is the version of CSMark I'm using supported?
 __Answer:__ You can check the status of CSMark support at the [CSMark Support Documentation](/Support.md).

+## Notes
+* Qualcomm Snapdragon is a trademark of Qualcomm Inc.
+* All Trademarks and Copyrights belong to their respective owners.